 With the death of Tall Bull, the Dog Soldiers fragmented into two groups, one drifting north to join the Northern Cheyenne and the other joining the Southern Cheyenne.

 Summit Springs ended the conflict with Native Americans on the Colorado Plains.
-According to George Bent, who later related the history of the Cheyenne people, the Dog Solders were never again an important factor.
+According to George Bent, who later related the history of the Cheyenne people, the Dog Soldiers were never again an important factor.

 Buffalo Bill Cody would later recreate the battle in his famous Wild West Show.